amcks/AutoFlow/README.md

 conda activate autoflow
 ```

-The enumeration of the adsorptin sites relies on the usage of [DockOnSurf](https://gitlab.com/lch_interfaces/dockonsurf).
+The enumeration of the adsorption sites relies on the usage of [DockOnSurf](https://gitlab.com/lch_interfaces/dockonsurf).
 Users will need to follow the installation steps outlined in their repository/documentation, but their dependencies have been covered by the provided yaml file.
 Note: **THIS STEP IS MANDATORY**.

 ## Usage
 The primary script to be executed is 'autoflow\_\<version\>.sh'.
 In bash terms, the usage of this script is as follows: